hyperjumptech/export-github-clones-views/README.md

 # About

-This is a CLI to fetch the daily number of **clones** and **views** of one or many github repositories.
+This is a CLI to fetch the daily number of **clones** and **views** of one or many github repositories in which you have push access.
 You can run this script regularly to track the traffic of clones and views of your repositories in a long term since the data shown in a Github repository website cannot be exported and only shows up to few days back.

 # Prerequisite

 1. Create a Personal Access Token in your [Github settings](https://github.com/settings/tokens).
+Make sure you select the **repo** scope.
 2. Optionally run a mongodb server to store the data.

 # Install